Fix - Disk Already Contains Maximum Number of Partitions Error

 In order to avoid data loss and completely solve the maximum partition number issue, it is necessary to choose a professional and reliable disk and partition management tool to convert the disk to GPT.
-When searching such a tool online, there will be many kinds of partition managers for choice.
-Among them, MiniTool Partition Wizard is an excellent partition magic.
+Here MiniTool Partition Wizard is worthy of being recommended.
 It is available on all operating systems, including Windows Vista/XP/7/8/8.1/10 PCs and Windows Server 2000/2003/2008/2012.
-This partition magic is designed to has five editions, which are Free Edition, Professional Edition, Server Edition, Enterprise Edition and Technician Edition.
-Each edition has different features, and you can click here to learn about the edition comparison.
-So please choose a corresponding edition to manage your partition.
-Here I recommend you to use its Free Edition if you are non-server users.
-As a free partition manager, it is designed to create partition, delete partition, resize partition, copy partition, rebuild MBR, migrate OS to SSD/HD, set partition logical/primary, do conversion between MBR and GPT and so on.
+As a piece of professional partition manager, it enables you to do conversion between MBR and GPT without data loss.